mossicrue/rancher-bible/rancher-certs-lv1/week4/03-monitor-logging/02-use-grafana.md

 ### Cluster Installation
 - Visit the Apps menu in the System project

 - Mouse over the /index.html links in the cluster-monitoring app.
 One will point to Grafana and the other to Prometheus

 - Click the corresponding link for the service you wish to visit

 - A new tab or window will open to that service

 ### Project Installation
 - Visit the Apps menu in the project

 - Mouse over the /index.html links in the project-monitoring app.
 One will point to Grafana and the other to Prometheus

 - Click the corresponding link for the service you wish to visit

 - A new tab or window will open to that service

 ## Direct Access to Prometheus and Grafana in Rancher +2.5.0
-- In the top left of the page click on the "Cluster Explorer" drop-down menu
+- In the top left of the Dahsboard page click on the "Cluster Explorer" drop-down menu

 - Now select the "Monitoring" entry

 - Here are listed all the Prometheus and Grafana apps deployed, click on the service you want to use